Modeling Interface

 • Menu bar: Parent-child, Delete, Focus, Create new folder, Rename, Reverse selection, Material, Isolate.

-# Right click on the datum of the feature panel
+# Right click on the plane of the feature panel

 Right-click on the datum of the feature panel to bring up a list of shortcut functions.